-NPR/PBS NewsHour/Marist Poll: Sanders Leads, Bloomberg Qualifies For Debate
+Poll: Sanders Leads The Field, Bloomberg Qualifies For His 1st Debate

 Don't see the graphic above?
 Click here.

-Following Biden is Massachusetts Sen. Elizabeth Warren at 12%, also down from December — by 5 percentage points — after poor showings in Iowa and New Hampshire.
+Following Biden is Massachusetts Sen. Elizabeth Warren at 12%, also down from December — by 5 points — after poor showings in Iowa and New Hampshire.

 Next is Minnesota Sen. Amy Klobuchar at 9%.
 She's up from 4% in December after surprisingly good finishes in the first two contests, and she has leaped ahead of Pete Buttigieg in this national survey.